Darkness lies cold and empty.

 “Martin!
 Where are ya, boy?”
 The blacksmith called again.

 The blacksmith watched silently from his anvil and a look of sympathy passed through his dark, sparkling eyes, which always seemed to hold a mirthful countenance, even on the darkest of days.
-Martin avoided his gaze, not in the mood to be cheerful at the moment.
-While he slouched at the counter, the door continued to rattle loudly.
-Pretending not to notice, Martin set the sword down on the counter none too quietly.
+Martin avoided his gaze, not in the mood to be cheerful at the moment; the door continued to rattle loudly.
+While slouching at the counter and pretending not to notice, Martin set the sword down on the counter none too quietly.

 “Hello, Martin,” Horavol Finlon answered in his usual quiet and deliberate way.
 He tilted his wide-brimmed hat and shifted closer to the counter.
 He leaned an elbow across its smooth surface with the ease and familiarity of a man who had been coming to this blacksmith shop for several years.